BioKT/MasterMSM/docs/installation.md

 ## Installation
-You can install BestMSM by simply downloading the package from the GitHub repository and using the standard installation instructions for packages built using [Distutils](https://docs.python.org/2/distutils/index.html)
+You can install MasterMSM by simply downloading the package from the GitHub repository and using the standard installation instructions for packages built using [Distutils](https://docs.python.org/2/distutils/index.html)